The events of the last few days have probably been the most challenging any business has faced in the last few decades.

 For the next 90 days, if you’re already a Starter or Professional customer for Sales and Service Hub you can access 2,000 minutes of calling per user per month so you can stay in touch with people and Marketing Professional and Enterprise customers can benefit from no email sending limits.

 HubSpot have also announced they are cutting the price of the Starter Growth Suite so they can help small businesses in particular get access to much needed marketing, sales and service software.

 Whether you decide to use this is up to you, but hopefully the information is useful and can help give you some options if you’re investigating how to move more of what your business does online.

 If you need any help without the sales pitch you can book some time with us and we can give you some extra advice.

 There’s more information and a full list of FAQs on how HubSpot’s changes can support you here

-We're hosting a webinar with HubSpot on Friday, April 3 starting at 1:30pm where we'll be talking about how you can adapt and change to online and remote working during this time of uncertainty.
+We recently hosted a webinar with HubSpot where we spoke about how you can adapt and change to online and remote working during this time of uncertainty.